simbu95/FEFlags/README.md

 E2 and E are both changed to just Er, can't change that so complain to Board

-There is no F flag equivalent, so both F2 and F are changed to just F
+There is no F flag equivalent, so both F2 and F are changed to just F, Complain to Board